DaveParillo/cisc192-reader/src/chapter4/return-early.rst

    .. tb-tab:: Q2

-      Compare Q1 to this example.
+      compare Q1 to this example.
       Look it over carefully.
       At first glance it looks the same, but the logic is different.